klamma/ar-for-eu-book/_pages/chapters/display.md

 Cathode ray tubes have been used in televisions, computer monitors, arcade machines and radar equipment.
 The latter are so called Vector Displays, which are based on Random Scan System.
-In contrast to the Raster Scan System, which is the basis for televisions and computer screens and uses pixels along scan lines to draw an image, Random Scan Systems, such as Vector Displays, are designed for line drawing applications and use various mathematical functions for drawing {% cite rasterscan %}.
+In contrast to the Raster Scan System, which is the basis for televisions and computer screens and uses pixels along scan lines to draw an image, Random Scan Systems, such as Vector Displays, are designed for line drawing applications and use various mathematical functions for drawing {% cite Java20 %}.

 A few years ago even projectors were realized with the help of CRTs to expose large canvases.
 On the other hand there were also tiny Cathode ray tubes, which were used as viewfinders for camcorders.